It’s time to get personal here about furry.

 Wired

-Wired magazine (warning: Ad-popup-hell) in particular should be congratulated for it’s level of click-bait before the internet.
-It takes a pretentious magazine like this one to have a title “MUDs: Sex with the FurryMuckers” “Why Playing MUDs has become an addiction in the 90’s” but then turn around and give a cosmic hand-job to LambaMOO leaving readers having to jump around between the magazine to see this writer actually talk about FurryMUCK. multiple pages yet the author failed to keep readers up to speed on what all of these MU* acronyms were all about!
+Wired magazine (warning: Ad-popup-hell) in particular should be congratulated for its level of click-bait before the internet.
+It takes a pretentious magazine like this one to have a title "MUDs: Sex with the FurryMuckers" "Why Playing MUDs has become an addiction in the 90's" but then turn around and give a cosmic hand-job to LambaMOO leaving readers having to jump around between the magazine to see this writer actually talk about FurryMUCK. multiple pages yet the author failed to keep readers up to speed on what all of these MU* acronyms were all about!
 Nowadays wired spends its time ass-kissing CEOs of the tech industry with the occasional politically leftist slant on world views just like every other media outlet out there.
 It could just be the Midwest but Wired has all but dissipated from supermarket shelves.
 Guess we know why now.

 Vanity Fair